Have you been a victim of violence at work?

 - Pushing the limits of acceptable conduct or disregarding the health and safety of others

-Even more subtle behaviors such as scheduling excessive workloads or not approving vacations for certain staff can be interpreted as violence.
-According to Science Direct, prevention is the most important step in addressing workplace violence, which includes leadership focused on authentic relationships and training on conflict resolution.
+Even more subtle behaviors such as scheduling excessive workloads or not approving vacations for certain employees can be interpreted as violence.
+According to The Journal for Nurse Practitioners, prevention is the most important step in addressing workplace violence, which includes leadership focused on authentic relationships and training on conflict resolution.
 As they further explain, other techniques can prevent it from escalating.
 These include steady eye contact with the aggressor, a calm attitude and understanding the aggressor’s point of view without condoning it.

 About the Author